 A Visual Impact Assessment was compiled by Andre Vercueil Consulting Architects, dated 22 October 2024.
-The assessment concluded that the proposed development would have a very small Visual Impact on the existing landscape.
-Please see report attached as Appendix G7 to the Draft BAR.
+The assessment concluded that the

 The property is predominantly steep with 25-90 degree slopes.
 Although it is noted that the dwellings are planned to be sited in the less steep site areas and on columns, the steep slopes below have the potential to be impacted by vegetation removal, soil erosion, and water runoff.
 Disturbance areas may be larger than stated due to the need for stabilisation structures and embankments, in response to developing on a steep site.